Equipment for Expeditions

 Repair kit including Seam Grip, Tenacious Tape a big needle and dental floss for sewing things like pack straps or even trekking boots.
 A small length of fairly pliable wire is useful for more robust repairs.

-Sunglasses.
-Regular sunglasses, Category 4 glacier glasses for use on snow plus always have a backup pair.
+Sunglasses - Regular sunglasses, Category 4 glacier glasses for use on snow and a backup pair.
 Snow blindness is very bad.
 Goggles can be useful in spindrift.
-If you are a glasses wearer prescription glacier glasses can be made or Adidas make sunglasses into which your lenses can be fitted
+If you are a glasses wearer prescription glacier glasses can be made or Adidas make sunglasses into which your lenses can be fitted.

 Sun block and lip block.
 Essential.
 The new once-a-day sun lotions are much more convenient.
-Choose the screening level according to your skin type e.g. P20.
+Choose the screening level according to your skin type.